lubarskyy/Movie-picker/README.md

 * Webpack

 # Credits
-This whole application is running thanks to TMDb - The Movie Database API, be sure to visit https://www.themoviedb.org/
+* This whole application is running thanks to TMDb - The Movie Database API, be sure to visit https://www.themoviedb.org/.
+* Icon made by Freepik from http://www.flaticon.com